CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

 \subsection{Results on Simulated Data}

-We first test the performance of CoRRECT on simulated data with synthetic motion corruptions.
-We followed the configuration in Sec.~\ref{sec:data_simu} to add random motion to each data slice in our testing dataset to cover comprehensive motion levels.
-Table~\ref{tab:simu} summarizes quantitative results of all evaluated methods at different acceleration rates.
-As highlighted in Table~\ref{tab:simu}, CoRRECT achieves the highest SNR and SSIM values compared to other methods over all considered configurations.
+We first tested the performance of CoRRECT on simulated data with synthetic motion corruptions.
+We followed the configuration in Sec.~\ref{sec:data_simu} to add random motion to each data slice in our testing dataset to cover comprehensive motion levels. \sub{Table~\ref{tab:simu} summarizes quantitative results of all evaluated methods at different acceleration rates, and Fig.~\ref{fig:statistic} visualizes the statistics of the results with box plots.} As highlighted in Table~\ref{tab:simu} and Fig.~\ref{fig:statistic}, CoRRECT achieved the highest averaged SNR and SSIM values compared to other methods over all considered configurations.